apache/spark/docs/sql-programming-guide.md

 [Row](api/python/pyspark.sql.Row-class.html) objects along with a schema that describes the data types of each column in the row.
 A SchemaRDD is similar to a table in a traditional relational database.
-A SchemaRDD can be created from an existing RDD, [Parquet](http://parquet.io) file, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).
+A SchemaRDD can be created from an existing RDD, [Parquet](http://parquet.io) file, a JSON dataset, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).

 All of the examples on this page use sample data included in the Spark distribution and can be run in the `pyspark` shell.
 </div>